The Great Gatsby (1949 film): Censorship issues

 Upon reading the first draft of the screenplay by Richard Maibaum and Cyril Hume, censor Joseph Breen rejected the script for having "a low moral tone."
 He criticized their screenplay for its violations of the Motion Picture Production Code.
 He specifically denounced their work for depicting adultery, excessive drinking, unpunished manslaughter, bootlegging, and other perceived moral transgressions.

 Breen demanded that the screenplay be rewritten to avoid accurately evoking the libertine atmosphere of the Jazz Age.
 Breen further insisted that the screenplay include a voice of morality and a lengthy preamble that outright condemned Gatsby's behavior as immoral and leading to damnation.
 Desperate to make the film, Maibaum capitulated to Breen's demands, although he later regretted doing so.

-Maibaum and Hume appeased the censors by altering plot details and by adding a scene at the beginning of the script where Nick Carraway, now married to Jordan Baker, quotes from Proverbs 14:12 that "there is a way which seemeth right unto a man, but the end thereof are the ways of death."
+Maibaum and Hume appeased the censors by altering plot details and by adding a scene at the beginning of the script where Nick Carraway, now married to Jordan Baker, quotes from Proverbs 14:12: "[There] is a way which seemeth right unto a man, but the end thereof are the ways of death."
 Having been forced to make these changes against his will, Maibaum felt such additions were "all wrong and very un-Fitzgerald-like.
 To moralize like that was something he never did; he was always indirect.
 It was the price I paid to get the film done."

 Despite these rewrites, the censors still refused to greenlight the film.
 After Breen's retirement, his successor Eric Johnston likewise proved reluctant to approve the film.
 "The Johnston office seems to be afraid of starting a new jazz cycle," Maibaum told the press in 1946.
-Due to the constant meddling by censors, critics later noted that the film's script contained very little of "the flavor of the Prohibition era".
+Due to the constant meddling by censors, critics later noted that the film's script contained very little of "the flavor of the Prohibition era."
 When censor Eric Johnston finally approved the bowdlerized script, Paramount slated the film for production in October 1947.
 However, Maibaum claimed that Paramount delayed the film's production.
 "They used the script as a carrot to make Alan do several other [lower quality] films, each time promising that his next would be Gatsby", wrote the producer.
 "Finally after two long years of this he rebelled and threatened to go on suspension.
 That did it."